Modern Combat 5: Blackout Review

 CHOOSE YOUR FAVORITE CLASS

-> 4 customizable classes that you can level up across single- and multiplayer
+> 7 customizable classes that you can level up across single and multiplayer

-> Find the play style the suits you: Assault, Heavy, Recon, or Sniper
+> Find the playstyle that suits you: Assault, Heavy, Recon, Sniper, Support, Bounty Hunter or Sapper

 > Activate class-specific skills by earning and spending Skill Points